ds-devesh/Bank-loan-study/README.md

 Run the Notebook:
 Open the provided Jupyter Notebook and execute the cells to perform EDA and train the machine learning models.

-*Analyze Results:
+* Analyze Results:
 Review the visualizations and results generated during EDA.
 Evaluate the predictive performance of the models.

-*Visualizations
+* Visualizations
 The project includes various visualizations to enhance interpretability:
 Bar Charts: Proportion of missing values, class imbalance, and feature importance.
 Box Plots: Outlier detection.
 Heatmaps: Correlation analysis.
 Scatter Plots: Bivariate relationships.

-*Business Impact
+* Business Impact
 This project enables financial institutions to:
--Reduce default rates by identifying high-risk applicants.
+- Reduce default rates by identifying high-risk applicants.
--Increase profitability by optimizing loan approval strategies.
+- Increase profitability by optimizing loan approval strategies.
--Enhance customer trust with fair and data-driven decisions.
+- Enhance customer trust with fair and data-driven decisions.